Letters from the Lighthouse

 Your KS2 children will have the opportunity to punctuate the text using colons and also identify when a colon has been used accurately.

 The resource is printable and is differentiated five ways.Unlock Resource

 Main Focus: Comprehension

-This is a fantastic comprehension resource linked to chapter 19 that breaks down different types of questions from the categories: vocabulary, retrieval, inference and comparisons.
+This is a fantastic comprehension resource linked to chapter 19 of Letters from the Lighthouse and breaks down different types of questions from the categories: vocabulary, retrieval, inference and comparisons.

 Breaking down your comprehensions into questions is a great strategy to use when pinpointing areas for development with the children in your Year 5 / Year 6 class.